Former San Francisco city official attacked homeless person with bear spray minutes prior to metal pipe attack, public defender says - Local News 8

 Carmignani has denied that he is the person in the videos of the bear spray attacks and says he did not commit any of the attacks.

-A copy of the video provided by the San Francisco Public Defender’s Office shows what appears to be a homeless man asleep outside on a sidewalk.
-According to Hathaway, the video was recorded in November 2021 on the same street as Carmignani’s residence.
+A copy of the November 2021 video provided by the San Francisco Public Defender’s Office shows what appears to be a homeless man asleep outside on a sidewalk.
+According to Hathaway, the video was recorded on the same street as Carmignani’s residence.

 “He walks up and he sprays with a massive can of bear spray — the same weapon used in the Doty incident — he sprays this bear spray at the homeless.
 Not just passing by but focusing on the victim’s face for at least a few seconds and then he walks away,” she says.